elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/001-ways-to-load-code.md

 end
 ```

-Similarly, our _lib/calendar.rb file_ might include `require()` calls such as these:
+Similarly, our _lib/calendar.rb file_ might include `require()` calls such as
+these:

 ```ruby
 require "lib/calendar/year"
 require "lib/calendar/month"
 ```

-Now if we run _bin/ruby_calendar.rb_ from the project root, things will work as expected.
+Now if we run _bin/ruby_calendar.rb_ from the project root, things will work as
+expected.

 ```bash
 $ ruby bin/ruby_calendar.rb 2011
 # ...
 ```

-But if we ran this file from any other directory, it'd fail to work as expected because the relative paths would be evaluated relative to wherever you executed the files from, not relative to where the files live on the file system.
-That is, if you execute ruby_calendar.rb in the bin/ folder, it would look for a file called bin/lib/calendar.rb.
+But if we ran this file from any other directory, it'd fail to work as expected
+because the relative paths would be evaluated relative to wherever you executed
+the files from, not relative to where the files live on the file system.
+That
+is, if you execute _ruby_calendar.rb_ in the _bin/_ folder, it would look for a file
+called _bin/lib/calendar.rb_.

-One way to solve this problem is to use the same mechanism that the Ruby standard library and RubyGems uses: modify the loadpath.
+One way to solve this problem is to use the same mechanism that the Ruby
+standard library and RubyGems uses: modify the loadpath.

 In _bin/ruby_calendar.rb_, we rewrite our code to match this: